- Half Marathon: $50

 The 10k has approximately 380′ of climbing over 6 miles.
 This course takes you through the gorgeous Packer Meadow on a smaller dirt road before looping back onto the Half Marathon Course.

 All of the Mountain to Meadow races will start and finish in the parking lot of the Lolo Pass Visitor Center on the Idaho side of Lolo Pass at 5,233 feet.

 Driving directions from Lolo:

 -Head West on US Highway 12 for 38 miles.
 At the top of the pass the Visitor Center will be on your left.

-- Parking at the Lolo Pass Visitor’s Center is limited so we suggest carpooling.
+- Parking at the Lolo Pass Visitor’s Center is limited.
+Please carpool if you can!